ViciousSquid/Dosidicus/Docs/Cognitive Sandbox Manifesto | Artificial Life and Transparent Neural Systems.md

 Dosidicus adds a twist: **you can see inside.**

-If your squid starts avoiding a certain stimulus, you can trace the neural path that led to that behavior.
-You’re not just caring for a scripted pet—you’re shaping a **developing mind.**

-That changes everything. **Responsibility feels real.** Every interaction leaves a mark.
+If your squid starts avoiding a certain stimulus, you can trace the neural path that led to that behaviour.
+You’re not just caring for a scripted pet—you’re shaping a **developing mind.** - **Responsibility feels real.** Every interaction leaves a mark.

 ---